Introduction

 - Step 2: Closing all expense accounts:

-In this step, it involves the transferring all expenses accounts to income summary account.
-As all expense accounts have balance on Debit; thus to close all these accounts, we need to record them on Credit as follow:
+This step involves transferring all expense accounts to an income summary account.
+As all expense accounts have a balance on Debit; thus to close all these accounts, we need to record them on Credit as follows: Account Name Debit Credit US$ US$ Income Summary 215,950 Depreciation – Office Equipment 13,300 Depreciation – Computer Equipment 19,950 Salary and Wage Expenses 75,000 Rent Expense 55,000 Insurance Expense 15,000 Utility expense 12,000 Other operating expenses 15,000 Interest Expense 5,700 Income tax expense 5,000

 - Step 3: Closing income summary account: